mit-orcd/orcd-docs-edit/docs/filesystems-file-transfer/transferring-files.md

 To transfer data to or from your own computer you will need to set up a personal endpoint.
 Follow the instructions on the page for your system listed [here](https://docs.globus.org/globus-connect-personal/).

 More documentation on transferring files through Globus can be found on the [Globus Documentation Pages](https://docs.globus.org/guides/tutorials/manage-files/transfer-files/).
+Globus also has an [FAQ](https://docs.globus.org/faq/globus-connect-endpoints/) that is helpful for answering any questions you might have.